SeleneQAQ/Rush_Hour_Shift/ReadMe.md

 ### How to Play

-Open command prompt in the Rush Hour Shift folder and run the python script Rush_Hour.py It is best to have the command prompt window and the pygame window side by side when playing.
+Open command prompt or anaconda prompt in the Rush Hour Shift folder and run the python script 'Rush_Hour.py' It is best to have the command prompt window and the pygame window side by side when playing.